Summer Bridge Program

 - IF YOU CAN’T MAKE IT

-- If you've been invited to the Summer Bridge Program and can’t make it, that’s okay.
-This program is not required, but highly recommended if you've been invited.
+- If you've been invited to the Summer Bridge Program and can’t make it, or were placed on the waiting list, that’s okay.
+This program is not required.
 You can still be successful at Hope if you don’t attend.

 - PROGRAM FACULTY & CONTACT